Gambling Addiction & Getting Help

 Many individuals have a problem with gambling and need help, not realising that they are suffering from a recognised condition and addiction.

 When gambling becomes compulsive, it used to be clinically referred to as Pathological gambling.
-The American Psychiatric Association classes it as an impulse control disorder.
+The American Psychiatric Association previously classified it as an impulse control disorder, but it has since been reclassified.

 PCP rehab clinics specialise in treating behavioural addictions, including gambling addiction.
 We have CQC registered gambling rehab clinics located in London, Midlands, Essex, Bedfordshire and Cardiff, Wales.